-Roger H. Brown, President
+Roger H. Brown, Former President

 Immediately after earning his bachelor's degree in physics from Davidson College (Phi Beta Kappa), Brown spent a year in Kenya teaching math and moonlighted by playing drums with an award-winning Kenyan gospel choir.
 Upon returning home, he enrolled in an M.B.A. program at Yale University, but interrupted his studies to help alleviate a humanitarian crisis on the Thai-Cambodian border.
 Brown administered the Land Bridge food distribution operation under the auspices of CARE and UNICEF.
-The effort that Brown, his future wife Linda A. Mason, and others staged fed 25,000 people per day and within six months had averted starvation for countless Cambodians.
-Subsequently, Brown and Mason coauthored a book about the operation titled Rice, Rivalry, and Politics: Managing Cambodian Relief.
+The effort that Brown, his future wife Linda Mason, and others staged fed 25,000 people per day and within six months had averted starvation for countless Cambodians.
+Subsequently, Brown and Mason coauthored a book about the operation titled Rice, Rivalry and Politics: Managing Cambodian Relief.

 While in Southeast Asia, Brown made recordings with musicians in refugee camps to preserve their traditional Cambodian music that Khmer Rouge rulers had suppressed.

 After several years abroad, Brown returned home in 1986 with a desire to serve American families.
 To that end, Brown and Mason launched Bright Horizons, now the largest worldwide provider of worksite childcare and early education.
 Bright Horizons operates more than 750 high-quality child development centers for employers worldwide.
 In 1996, Brown and Mason received the Ernst & Young/USA Today Entrepreneur of the Year award.
 They are recipients of the White House's Ron Brown Award for Corporate Leadership.
 In 2012, Brown and Mason were honored as Visionary Social Entrepreneurs at the Social Venture Network’s Hall of Fame Celebration.
-In 2013, Bright Horizons was named among Fortune magazine’s 100 Best Companies to Work For for the 14th time.
+In 2013, Bright Horizons was named among Fortune magazine’s 100 Best Companies to Work for in America for the 14th time.

 After 16 years of successfully leading Bright Horizons, Brown decided to turn his sights to higher education and accepted the position as Berklee's third chief executive in 2004.

-Brown has helped the college enhance the student experience by establishing semester-abroad programs and by expanding the Boston campus through real estate acquisitions and the construction of a 16-story facility at 160 Massachusetts Avenue that boasts 173 residence hall rooms, 23 practice rooms, six two-story common areas, a fitness center, a 400-seat dining hall, and a state-of-the-art 10-studio music production complex.
+Brown helped the college enhance the student experience by establishing semester abroad programs and by expanding the Boston campus through real estate acquisitions and the construction of a 16-story facility at 160 Massachusetts Avenue that boasts 173 residence hall rooms, 23 practice rooms, six two-story common areas, a fitness center, a 400-seat dining hall, and a state-of-the-art 10-studio music production complex.
 Brown worked with the city of Valencia, Spain, and the Generalitat Valenciana to create a Berklee campus in Valencia that now offers both study abroad and graduate programs.
-Under his leadership, the college has launched a suite of educational institutes that offer focused areas of study including the Berklee Global Jazz Institute, the Berklee Institute for Creative Entrepreneurship, the Music and Wellness Institute, American Roots Music, the Berklee Popular Music Institute, and the Mediterranean Music Institute.
-After completing Berklee’s first capital campaign, Giant Steps in 2011, which raised $54.5 million, Brown launched the institution’s second campaign, Soundbreaking in 2014, which aims to raise $100 million for the college.
-Brown has been recognized for his accomplishments at Berklee with the Cruz de Honor from the provincial government of Valencia, Spain and the March of Dimes Franklin Delano Roosevelt Humanitarian Award.
+Under his leadership, Berklee launched a suite of educational institutes that offer focused areas of study, including the Berklee Global Jazz Institute, Berklee Institute for Creative Entrepreneurship, Effortless Mastery Institute, American Roots Music, Popular Music Institute, Berklee Institute of Jazz and Gender Justice, and Mediterranean Music Institute.
+After completing Berklee’s first capital campaign, Giant Steps, in 2011, which raised $54 million, Brown launched the institution’s second campaign, Soundbreaking, in 2014, which raised $160 million.
+In 2016, he oversaw Berklee's merger with the Boston Conservatory to create the world’s most comprehensive and dynamic training ground for music, dance, theater, and related professions.